Finistere/antidote/README.rst

 This actually more of a roadmap of features.
 Those marked with a "(?)" may not be implemented.

-- Better support for configuration (ConfigParser typically) with a provider.
 - tags to filter services and retrieve a list of them.
-- type hints in Antidote's source code.
-- use pipenv
-- use python 2 type hints (?)
 - way to restrict services availability, either through tags, different containers or injectors, etc... (?)
 - proxies (?)